gruns/furl/API.md

 'http://www.google.com/o/hi/there/with%20some%20encoding/'
 ```

-A Path can be absolute or not, as specified by the boolean flag
+A Path can be absolute or not, as specified by the boolean __isabsolute__.
+While
-__isabsolute__.
-While URL paths are always absolute if they aren't empty, the
+URL paths are always absolute if they aren't empty, __isabsolute__ is useful for
-__isabsolute__ boolean flag comes in handy for fragment paths, which can be
-optionally absolute.
+fragment paths.

 ```python
 >>> f = furl('http://www.google.com/a/directory/#/absolute/fragment/path/')